-The source we have just cited, Sir Lawrence Freedman, is also not your usual scholar to be quoted in a degrowth book.
-Freedman is most known for his writings about and political involvement in military matters.
+The source we have just cited, Sir Lawrence Freedman, is also unexpected for a degrowth book.
+Freedman is most known for his writings about, and political involvement in, military matters.
 He has contributed to justifying powerful imperial forces that we - as degrowth scholars and activists - condemn and oppose.
 At the same time, he is the author of one of the most comprehensive books on strategy in English, which is hard to miss or ignore if one is trying to dig into the concept.
 In that book, he also proposes the most encompassing and elaborated definition of strategy we could find, which we engage with later in this section.